opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/managing_ecss/changing_the_os.rst

 -  After the OS is changed, the IP and MAC addresses of the ECS remain unchanged.
 -  After the OS is changed, customized configurations, such as DNS and hostname of the original OS will be reset and require reconfiguration.
 -  It takes about 10 to 20 minutes to change the OS.
 During this process, the ECS is in **Changing OS** state.
--  Do not perform any operations on the ECS immediately after its OS is changed.
-Wait for several minutes until the system successfully injects the password or key.
-Otherwise, the injection may fail, and the ECS cannot be logged in to.
 -  After the OS is changed, the password for logging in to the ECS is reset.
 To retrieve the password, perform the following operations:

    -  For a Linux ECS, log in to it using the key and set a new password.
 For instructions about how to log in to an ECS using a key pair, see :ref:`Remotely Logging In to a Linux ECS (Using an SSH Key Pair) <en-us_topic_0017955380>`.